Vice Versa (1988 film): Plot

 After failing to reacquire the skull, the thieves embark on a mission to steal it.
 Charlie learns from Marshall's boss Avery that he has called a meeting to pull the plug on Marshall's business.
-He collects Marshall at school and, after purchasing a device that will allow them to communicate with each other, Marshall listens in on the boardroom meeting and instructs Charlie as to what he should say.
+He collects Marshall at school and, after purchasing a device that will allow them to communicate with each other, Marshall listens in on the boardroom meeting and instructs Charlie on what to say.
 However, Turk kidnaps Marshall, leaving Charlie to fend for himself in the boardroom.
-No longer able to speak eloquently, he rises and speaks out in Marshall's defense before leaving the meeting.

-With Turk and Lillian holding Marshall for ransom, Charlie tries to retrieve the skull from the lama.
-Marshall attempts to explain to the thieves that he is not himself, and that he and Charlie have switched bodies because of the skull; while Turk believes him, Lillian dismisses the story as a ploy.
-When Charlie finally arrives with the skull, the switch is made and Marshall is returned.
+With Turk and Lillian holding Marshall for ransom, Charlie retrieves the skull from the lama.
+He then exchanges it for Marshall.
 However, he and Charlie rush to reacquire the skull so that they can switch themselves back.
-They manage to catch the thieves just after they have accidentally switched bodies, and they take the skull back from them, leaving Turk and Lillian in their new bodies as punishment.
+They catch the thieves just after they have accidentally switched bodies, and they take the skull back, leaving Turk and Lillian in their new bodies as punishment.

-The police arrest Charlie for possible kidnapping and Cliff posts his bail.
-Charlie tells him that Robyn is not aware of what has happened.
-Sam appears and reports that Marshall still has a job despite Charlie's outburst.
-He asks Sam to take him home so that he can give Charlie a present.
-On the way, Charlie proposes marriage to Sam.
+The police arrest Charlie for possible kidnapping, so Cliff posts his bail.
+Marshall asks Sam to take him home so that he can give Charlie a present.
+On the way, he proposes marriage.

-Charlie climbs through his bedroom window and he and Marshall touch the skull, successfully switching back into their own bodies.
+Charlie and Marshall touch the skull, switching back into their own bodies.
 Marshall then goes to see Sam while Charlie listens to their conversation about the proposal.
-Though initially caught off guard, Marshall relents and embraces the proposal that Charlie had made for him.
+Though initially caught off guard, Marshall relents and embraces the proposal that Charlie made for him.

 Cast

 Reception

+The film received mixed reviews.
+Roger Ebert was its most ardent champion; his review in the Chicago Sun-Times opened thus:

+Movie historian Leonard Maltin seemed to agree, giving the picture 3 out of a possible 4 stars: "Not up to Big, but better than it ought to be; both Judge Reinhold and Fred Savage appear to be having a whale of a time in their roles."